Step 1: Validate SEVIS within 24 hours of arrival

 If you have any problems at Social Security, ask the official who you spoke with to write down the problem, his/her name, his/her phone extension and email address.
 Then, email ERDT with this information at firstname.lastname@example.org.
 Important!
 Without a phone extension or email, ERDT cannot help you.

 After you have applied for Social Security, they will give you a letter.
 Show this letter to your employer.
 This letter allows you to begin work immediately.
 For more information, see this website: http://www.socialsecurity.gov/employer/hiring.htm or contact ERDT.

-I-9 FORM: Your employer will ask you to fill this out.
-You will need to show your employer your passport, I-94 card and DS-2019 form.
+I-9 FORM: You will need to show your employer your passport, I-94 card and DS-2019 form

-W-4 FORM: Your employer will ask you to fill this out.
-Check “Single” marital status on line 3.
+W-4 FORM: Check “Single” marital status on line 3.
 Put "1" on line 5.
 Do not claim “Exempt” withholding status on line 7.

 TAXES: Be sure that your employer knows that Medicare, Social Security, or Federal Unemployment tax (FUTA or FICA) should not be deducted from your check.
 Only income taxes should be deducted.

 Arrive at your job by the start date on your visa, and work at the job on your job offer for at least 3 weeks